Dr. EnikÅ‘ Ferenczy: Pastor

 She holds a chemical engineering degree from the University of Babes-Bolyai in Cluj, Romania, and earned her Ph.
 D. from Union Presbyterian Seminary in Richmond, VA, where she also served as the International Student Advisor.
 "Beyond Borders: Toward a Migration-Conscious Theology of Mission for the Reformed Church in Hungary," is the title of her dissertation.

 Outside of church commitments, you will find EnikÅ‘ enjoying the outdoors, her new garden plot at the community garden on Spink Street, and exploring cultural events.
 A native of Transylvania, Romania, and having spent many years in Virginia, she welcomes suggestions about fun places and things to discover in Ohio.

 Gracie DeLollis: Office Administrator

 Gracie grew up in the beautiful mountains of North Carolina, but has called Wooster home since 2012.
 She graduated cum laude from the College of Wooster with a Bachelor's Degree in Anthropology in 2016, and has since worked on campus for Ohio Light Opera, Campus Dining and Conference Services, and Westminster Presbyterian Church.
 Gracie enjoys music and the performing arts, as well as visiting museums and traveling to new places.
 She is a foodie, and loves trying new restaurants and cooking elaborate home-cooked meals.
-Gracie and her husband, Frank, have been happily married for two years, and live in Wooster with their menagerie of rescued fur-children.
-They are expecting their first baby in March 2020.
+Gracie and her husband, Frank, have been happily married for three years, and live in downtown Wooster with their daughter, Margaret Elizabeth, and their menagerie of fur-children.

 Ken Shafer: Organist